Child development: Components

-Milestones
+Sequential skills and milestones

 Infants begin with cooing and soft vowel sounds.
 Shortly after birth, this system is developed as the infants begin to understand that their noises, or non-verbal communication, lead to a response from their caregiver.
 This will then progress into babbling around 5 months of age, with infants first babbling consonant and vowel sounds together that may sound like "ma" or "da".
-At around 8 months of age, babbling increases to include repetition of sounds, such as "da-da" and infants learn the forms for words and which sounds are more likely to follow other sounds.
+At around 8 months of age, babbling increases to include repetition of sounds, such as "ma-ma" and "da-da".
+Around this age infants also learn the forms for words and which sounds are more likely to follow other sounds.
 At this stage, much of the child's communication is open to interpretation.
-For example, if a child says "bah" when they're in a toy room with their guardian, it is likely to be interpreted as "ball" because the toy is in sight.
+For example, if a child says "bah" when they are in a toy room with their guardian, it is likely to be interpreted as "ball" because the toy is in sight.
 However, if you were to listen to the same 'word' on a recorded tape without knowing the context, one might not be able to figure out what the child was trying to say.

 A child's receptive language, the understanding of others' speech, has a gradual development beginning at about 6 months.
 However, expressive language, the production of words, moves rapidly after its beginning at about a year of age, with a "vocabulary explosion" of rapid word acquisition occurring in the middle of the second year.
 Grammatical rules and word combinations appear at about age two.
 Between 20 and 28 months, children move from understanding the difference between high and low, hot and cold and begin to change "no" to "wait a minute", "not now" and "why".
 Eventually, they are able to add pronouns to words and combine them to form short sentences.
-Mastery of vocabulary and grammar continue gradually through the preschool and school years.
-Adolescents still have smaller vocabularies than adults and experience more difficulty with constructions such as the passive voice.
+Mastery of vocabulary and grammar continue gradually through the preschool and school years, with adolescents having smaller vocabularies than adults and experiencing more difficulty with constructions such as the passive voice.